yasinmiran/.dotfiles/README.md

 # Yasin's `.dotfiles`

-These are my `dotfiles`!.
 You should first go through the files and tweak them to your needs if want to do so.
 Below is a small explanation on how do I structure these dotfiles.

 But before that I must say **thanks** to [eieioxyz](https://github.com/eieioxyz).
 His amazing [course](https://www.udemy.com/course/dotfiles-from-start-to-finish-ish/) on Udemy about dotfiles helped me to